 Since it’s on the way to Matera, you may also want to visit Altamura, a small charming town with a beautiful cathedral and famous for the delicious bread.

-Egnazia, at about one hour south of Bari, is a great archeological site that dates back to the 13th century and which became a Roman city.
+Egnazia, at about one hour south of Bari, is a great archeological site that dates back to the 15th AC century and which became a Roman city.
 Start your visit at the well curated museum of archeology and then visit the site.
-Keep in mind that the acropolis, located right by the sea, is only open to guided tours which runs only once a day.
+Keep in mind that the acropolis, located right by the sea, is only open to guided tours which run only once a day.

-PRACTICAL INFORMATION: Egnazia is open daily from 9:00 am to 5:00 pm.
+Egnazia is open daily from 9:00 am to 5:00 pm.
 Admission is €4.
-Check out the official website here for more information.
+Check out the official website for more information.

 Castel del Monte